 The canine melanoma vaccine is not licensed in horses and can only be obtained by certified specialists, which limits its utility to general practitioners.
 One clinical trial has been conducted which reports suppression of tumour growth in vaccinated horses compared to unvaccinated; but this is limited to a single population of Lipizzaner horses with cutaneous melanoma (Echelmeyer, J., 2019).
 In the UK, the initial four vaccine course is costly, and to then continue with booster vaccinations every six months is a significant long-term financial commitment.
 Other non-surgical treatment modalities which have received attention include oral cimetidine, a histamine H2 receptor antagonist, administration of which in an early case series resulted in partial to complete remission in 3 horses (Goetz et al., 1990), however a more recent controlled study documented no clinical effect (Laus et al., 2010).

 This case series has several limitations.
 Firstly, the outcomes of the small number of cases reported is not sufficient to provide high quality evidence either supporting or contravening vaccine use.
-Case follow-up is 18 months to two years in three out of four cases, but Case 2 developed glaucoma in the eye and was lost to follow-up two months after presentation.
-Longer term follow-up would have been useful here to establish if the eye deteriorated further.
-Furthermore, in the three cases where progression was noted, it is impossible to say whether the speed of deterioration was affected by the vaccination course – a placebo control group would have been required to evidence this.
+Case follow-up is 18 months to two years in three out of four cases, but Case 2 developed secondary changes suspicious of glaucoma within the eye and was lost to follow-up within a few months of presentation.
+Secondary ocular signs which developed despite three vaccine doses suggests lack of efficacy, though the corneal oedema did improve in response to dorzolamide and timolol.
+The lack of longer-term follow-up precludes firm conclusions in this case, since it was not established if any change to the mass had been observed following completion of the course.

+Furthermore, in the cases where clinical progression was noted either during or after the vaccine course, it is impossible to say whether the speed of deterioration was affected by its administration – a placebo control group would have been required to evidence this.
 Histological confirmation of tumour type was also not performed in any case.
 Differential diagnoses of pigmented masses within the anterior chamber can include uveal and corpora nigra cysts and iris hypoplasia (Barnett and Platt, 1990).
 The characteristic appearance, secondary ocular signs (e.g. corneal oedema) and presence of concurrent cutaneous melanomas observed in each of these cases was deemed sufficient to reach a diagnosis of melanoma.
 Biopsy of intraocular tissues would have provided a definitive diagnosis.
 This is extremely invasive however, and the histopathological appearance of equine melanomas is highly variable, and provides little information on clinical behaviour (Myrna and Sheridan, 2019).

-In conclusion, the outcomes in this case series provide limited justification for routine recommendation of the canine melanoma vaccine for intra-ocular melanoma. t remains the only non-invasive treatment alternative for melanomas in this location, and is associated with minimal reported adverse effects (Lembcke et al., 2012).
+In conclusion, the outcomes in this case series are unconvincing to justify routine recommendation of the canine melanoma vaccine for intra-ocular melanoma.
+It remains the only non-invasive treatment alternative for melanomas in this location, and is associated with minimal reported adverse effects (Lembcke et al., 2012).
 Careful case selection is warranted prior to recommendation.

 Manufacturer’s addresses